Antarpreet/agentic-workflow-mcp/Readme.md

 4. Add MCP Server to VS Code:

-    - Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
-    - Type MCP and select `MCP: Add MCP Server`.
-    - Select `Command (stdio)` as the server type.
-    - Enter the command to start the MCP server.

-    ```bash
-    python -m uv run mcp run agentic-workflow-mcp/server.py
-    ```

-    - Name the server: `Agentic Workflow`.
+    - Open `.vscode/mcp.json` in your workspace folder.
+If it doesn't exist, create it.
-    - Select `User settings` to add the server to all workspaces or `Workspace settings` to add it to the current workspace only.
+    - Update `PATH_TO_YOUR_CONFIG` in the `WORKFLOW_CONFIG_PATH` environment variable to point to the config file in your workspace folder.

-    - If you already have other workspaces open, restart VS Code for changes to take effect.
-    - This will open the `settings.json` file with the new MCP server configuration, which should look like this:
+     > - The default config uses `workspaceFolder` environment variable from `VS Code` to get the path of the workspace.
+     > - If you would like to use `User Settings`, make sure to replace the environment variable with the absolute path of your workspace folder.
+     > - You can open the `settings.json` file directly by using the command `Preferences: Open User Settings (JSON)` in the Command Palette for updating `User Settings`.
+     > - The path to the `config.json` file in the `WORKFLOW_CONFIG_PATH` environment variable `PATH_TO_YOUR_CONFIG` should point to the `config.json` file in your workspace folder.
+This allows you to use different configurations for different projects.

     ```json
+    // .vscode/mcp.json in your workspace folder
-    "mcp": {
+    {
         "servers": {
             "Agentic Workflow": {
                 "type": "stdio",